 How does APV change shipping?

-New equipment at USPS processing facilities checks your packages for correct specifications.
-The specifications that APV checks are:
+New USPS processing facilities equipment checks your packages for correct specifications, including:

 - Mail Class